Michael-Koers/Clean-code-kata/src/main/java/_04_Nulls/README.md

 - Return a default value, such as an empty string or a default value for a primitive type.

-\* The reason I say often is because `null` sometimes has functional meaning, such as a choice that has not yet been made.
+\* The reason I say often is `null` sometimes has functional meaning, such as a choice that has not yet been made.
 If you return a default value, how do you distinguish that no choice has been made?